 - Easier Than Pie: With mixed berry cobbler, we’re essentially taking berry pie and replacing the finicky pie crust with an easy biscuit topping.
 Skip the pie dough chilling and leave the rolling pin in your cabinet.

 - Short Cooling Time: As much as I love homemade pie, it comes with a long cooling time.
-Sometimes we need something a little quicker, but just as seasonal and impressive.
+Sometimes we need something a little quicker than a blueberry pie, but just as seasonal and impressive.

 - Adaptable: Berry cobbler is totally adaptable to whichever berries you want.
 You can turn this recipe into a blackberry cobbler or blueberry cobbler simply by using all of that particular berry.
 Not in the mood for berries?
 Try my peach cobbler instead.
 You could even replace the peaches with apples or pears, too.